Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 Soho and Shoreditch

-Sister Ray is one of the most exclusive and reliable record shops in London, and has existed since 1987.
-Quality is never in question, nor is the staff’s expertise on vinyl, and music.
+Sister Ray is one of the most exclusive stores in town and has served London’s record-buying public since 1987.
+Quality is never in question, nor is the staff’s expertise on vinyl and good music.

-Sister Ray rarely ever sells their records online, because they believe in the old fashion method of finding gold in the record store.
+Sister Ray have only recently begun to embrace online sales of stock, not because they’re behind the times, they simply believe in the old-fashioned method of finding gold in the record store.

 You can pretty much find any genre at Sister Ray – whether that’s disco, indie, punk, or even football records – this record store has it all.